gdenicola/Now-and-Forecasting-COVID-19-Infections/README.md

 	used inside other functions and provides information on the gender/age specific population sizes in each district and coordinates of the centroids of each district.

-Functions.R: This file contains all the modeling.
+Functions.R: This file contains all the modeling and predicting.

 Plots.R: This file contains all the functions that are used for plotting the results.